Indications and Usage

 fever, and biliary stent-associated cholangitis (bile duct infection)).

-click here to see the full Prescribing Information, including BOXED WARNINGS,
+click here to see the full Prescribing Information, including the BOXED WARNINGS,

 for ZEVALIN.
 Because ZEVALIN treatment includes the use of rituximab, please see